 A: Anonymized survey results are located in the CFS Pandemic Year BuckeyeBox folder, which is linked above.

 Q: How do I submit an item for inclusion in the newsletter?

-A: Send newsletter items to Cassie at firstname.lastname@example.org with the email subject heading "CFS Newsletter Submission."
+A: Send newsletter items to firstname.lastname@example.org with the email subject heading "CFS Newsletter Submission."
 The newsletter goes out once a month, so consider sharing your information directly to the listservs (addresses listed above) if your event will occur prior to the next newsletter distribution date.

 We recognize that access to a number of these spaces is a privilege, so please let us know if you're experiencing barriers and want to talk through alternatives and workarounds.
 Email email@example.com if you have any questions or suggestions!